pokeclicker/pokeclicker-wiki/data/Pokérus/overview.md

 2x | Obtained Pokémon is a Shadow Pokémon
 3x | Pokémon is encountered and captured as a Dungeon Pokémon 5x | Obtained Pokémon is Shiny.
-5x | Pokémon is obtained using a Repeatball
 10x | Pokémon is encountered and captured as a Dungeon Boss Pokémon 10x | Pokémon is encountered and captured as a Mimic 50x | Pokémon is encountered and captured as a Roaming Pokemon